Danaïdes: Danaus and Aegyptus

 Danaus and his twin brother Aegyptus were given territories by their father to rule over.
 Danaus was chosen to be king of Libya, while Aegyptus was sent to rule the Kingdom of Arabia, which he later called Egypt, after himself.
 Both men fathered 50 children, with Danaus having 50 daughters (the Danaids) and Aegyptus having 50 sons.
 When their father died, Aegyptus and Danaus fought over his inheritance.
 Disguising it as a form of truce, Aegyptus proposed marriages between all their children.
 However Danaus suspected his brother had a plan to overthrow him and his kingdom, and therefore refused the marriage proposal.
 Under the advice of Athena, he built a boat and fled Egypt with his daughters, sailing out of Chemmis.

 Danaus and the Danaids sailed to Rhodes, where there they set up a monument to honor Athena Lindia.
 In some versions, the Daniads were the ones to build the temple at the site.
 After being in Rhodes, they sailed to the coast of Apobathmi, a location not far from Lerna and Argos.

 Arrival in Argos

 After arriving in Argos, Danaus declared that he was divinely chosen by Athena to rule Argos.
 The current king of Argos, King Pelasgus, did not believe him.
 Even so, Pelasgus got together an assembly to discuss Danaus' claim to the throne.
 Unsure how to decide, they agreed to reconvene in the morning.
 However, after seeing a wolf killing a bull the next morning, Pelasgus feared this was an omen that Danaus would take over Argos with violence, and therefore vacated the throne peacefully.

-During Danaus' rule, a drought ravaged Argos.
-Previously, Poseidon had dried up all the springs around Argos due to Inachus, the first king of Argos, making a sacrifice to Hera and claiming the lands belonged to her instead of Poseidon, whose cult preceded hers in the region.